 Now, this sort of localization is not exactly uncommon and, in fact, Burnout 3 got the same treatment but with a different set of languages in each edition.
 The problem here is that unlike most folks in France and Germany, Swedish and especially Finnish gamers are used to playing their games in English because they were almost never localized until the late 90s, and even then it was mostly EA Sports titles for many years.
 Even now that a lot of games have Finnish text and subtitle options, I never use them because English tends to get the point across more efficiently and, frankly, these localizations are usually mediocre anyway.

 Don’t get me wrong, I have absolutely nothing against Finnish localization – hell, that sort of thing is part of my job description and I would love to work on a game like this – but at least give us the option to use the original language if we want.
 If you don’t, it feels rather patronizing.
 I’m not saying the lack of the English language option was a dealbreaker or anything, I got used to it pretty quickly when playing on my Xbox back in 2005, but it was just one more little annoyance on top of all the others this game had.
-Thankfully, the 360 release fixed this.
+Thankfully, the 360 release fixed this particular issue.

 Now that I’ve spent entirely too many words complaining about various aspects of Burnout Revenge, I will once more give credit where credit’s due: the controls are as tight as ever (although the PS2 version doesn’t let you customize the button config, which even Burnout Legends managed), and the speeds are just as blistering as they were in the previous game.